mpcsb/testing_branch/_posts/2021-02-14-parameter_optimization_subsampling.md

 comments: true
 ---

-This is the first of two posts about finding optimal parameters for machine learning models, and is motivated by [Hyper-Parameter Optimization: A Review of Algorithms and Applications](https://arxiv.org/abs/2003.05689), where subsampling is commented on a later section as a strategy to reduce the training time, and doing so, reduces the search time for optima.
+This is the first of two posts about finding optimal parameters for machine learning models, and is motivated by [Hyper-Parameter Optimization: A Review of Algorithms and Applications](https://arxiv.org/abs/2003.05689), where subsampling is commented on a later section, as a strategy to reduce the training time; and doing so, reduces the search time for necessary to find optimal values.
 It's stated that subsampling is risky in terms of the potential to introduce more noise and uncertainty.
 On this first post we're going to explore what this means for some well known methods (Random Forest and SVM), if somehow there is some ability to generalize information gained at smaller samples which can somehow lead to a reduction of the computational budget.
 There are lessons that we expect to learn when exploring model performance and the amount of data it's given.
 A non-exaustive list:
 1. Are there scale dependent parameters or combinations of parameters